“...brilliant puppet theatre maker Gavin Glover” Sunday Herald Review. Scotland

 Puppet Designer, Director and Writer

-With many years experience as a theatre practitioner Gavin Glover specialises in puppetry, live feed micro cinema, short film making and exhibition installations.
-Amongst his original influences are the surreal film animators Jan Svankmajer, the Quay Brothers, film maker David Lynch and Polish theatre maker Tadeus Kantor.
+With many years experience as a theatre practitioner Gavin Glover specialises in puppetry, livefeed micro cinema, film making and Art installations.

-Having toured his fabulously dark style of work all over the world with the cult theatre company Faulty Optic, he now makes short films and collaborates with others creating shows, designing, making, coaching and running workshops for all theatre and arts based practitioners.
+Having toured a deliciously dark style of work all over the world with the cult theatre company Faulty Optic, I now really enjoy making short films and installations and collaborating with other artists.

 See the archive ➝ Faulty Optic